osteensco/peep/README.md

 peep
 ```

 <br></br>

+Peep only supports Windows Terminal for now.
+I would be willing to expand this to more terminal emulators if there is demand for it.
 If you like this project, let me know.
-I would be willing to expand this to more terminal emulators if there is demand for it.